-The FER Program will use the most current, approved version of FEMA's Flood Insurance Rate Map (FIRM) or Preliminary Flood Insurance Rate Map (PFIRM) to identify whether a property is located within or outside of the 100-year floodplain.
-A 100-year floodplain, as defined by FEMA, includes areas that have a one percent (1%) annual chance of flooding any given year.
+The FER Program will use the most current, approved version of FEMA's Flood Insurance Rate Map (FIRM), Preliminary Flood Insurance Rate Map (PFIRM), or Advisory Base Flood Elevation Map (ABFE) to identify whether a property is located within or outside of the 100-year flood plain/Special Flood Hazard Area (SFHA) or 500-year (or 0.2 percent annual chance) floodplain.
 Floodplain designation will be determined by the site-specific environmental review.

-The Program will conduct an appraisal when a property is located within a designated floodplain to determine its current market value.
+The Program will conduct an appraisal for projects subject to floodplain management regulations to determine its current market value.
 The appraiser must be duly licensed and qualified to conduct real estate property appraisals in Puerto Rico.
-Upon completion of the appraisal, the appraiser must prepare an appraisal report that includes:
+Upon completion of the appraisal, the appraiser must prepare an report that includes: